Major revamp gives Interac a chance to compete against rivals

 To boost its competitiveness, Interac will charge a new fee – a maximum of half a cent a transaction – and earmark the proceeds for research and development.
 That will be added to the existing cost-recovery fee Interac already charges, which its shareholders agreed to cap for another 10 years, even though the consent order that has kept them in check will expire in two and half years.

-The new fee is charged to card issuers, and Mr. O'Connell doesn't expect merchants or consumers to pay the extra half-penny.
+The new fee is charged to card issuers, payment processors and merchants, but Mr. O'Connell doesn't expect consumers will feel any impact from the extra half-penny.
 Canada has some of the lowest debit costs in the world, he said, "and this transaction doesn't change that."

 But Interac processed 5.7 billion transactions in 2017, and that figure continues to grow, meaning the new fee could pour tens of millions of dollars more into Interac's coffers as it gears up to fend off – and partner with – emerging financial technology startups, known as "fintechs."